pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/advanced_pattern_encoder.md

 Each row contains a set of buttons that represent all possible block faces to which the ingredient can be sent to.
-Leaving the Selection in the "A" button will send it to whatever face is directly connected to the Pattern Provider, while choosing a specific face, will force that to be where items will be inserted.
+Leaving the Selection in the "A" button will send it to whatever face is directly connected to the Pattern Provider, while choosing a specific face will force that to be where items will be inserted.
 It's important to note that advanced patterns can only be decoded properly by <ItemLink id="advanced_ae:adv_pattern_provider" /> and will behave like a normal pattern if used in other types of pattern provider.
 Additionally, if a single item cannot be inserted in the specified face, no items will be inserted directionally and